enisn/DotRealDb/README.md

 ﻿# DotRealDb

-A real-time database for AspNetCore Backend which powered by SignalR.
+A real-time database for AspNetCore Backend which is powered with SignalR.

 > STILL UNDER-DEVELOPMENT